grant-tm/Minecraft-Server/README.md

 ## How to Execute and Connect
 ### Step 1.
 Install Terraform
-Download and install the appropriate package from https://developer.hashicorp.com/terraform/downloads
+Download and install the appropriate package from [Hashicorp's website](https://developer.hashicorp.com/terraform/downloads).

 ### Step 2.
 Install the AWS CLI
-Follow the instructions at https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
+Follow the instructions from [Amazon](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

 ### Step 3.
 Configure the AWS CLI